module-federation/core/packages/runtime/README.md

 - Details:
   Allows plugins to be registered dynamically or lazily.
 Lazy plugins will be called after normal runtime plugins.
+  Similar function as registerRemote, but for runtime plugins.
 * Example

 ```ts